openair-project/euroaq/README.md

 - **Access AQ station metadata** from data flow D with `import_eea_stations()`.

 - **Call the API directly** with a collection of convenient R wrappers for each API endpoint.

+*ℹ️ This package is compatible with version `0.8` of the AQ Downloads service, released on `2025-03-31`.
+If a newer version is released, please [raise an issue](https://github.com/openair-project/euroaq/issues) if there isn't already one.*

 <hr>